-Student Government Association (SGA) serves as the official representative organization of the student body and acts as the liaison between student and the faculty, administration, and Board of Trustees; allocates the student activity fee budget; protects the rights of the individual; and promotes the general welfare of the student body of Thomas More College.
+The Department of Student Affairs serves as the hub of student life.
+Assistance is provided in leadership training, programming and membership development.
+The Office is located on the second floor of the Administrative building.
+Student Government Association (SGA) serves as the official representative organization of the student body and acts as the liaison between student and the faculty, administration, and Board of Trustees.
+In conjunction with the Department of Student Affairs, they provide oversite to allocating the student activity fee budget; and serve as an advocate for Thomas More College.

-Student Activities Board (SAB) - is responsible for planning cultural, social and educational programs for the campus community.
+Student Activities Board (SAB) - is TMC's programming body that plans cultural, social and educational programs for the campus community.
 The Student Activities Board is composed of four officers and twelve student representatives.